 Phillip Clayton Crawford - 57, died June 21, 2008, in Hutchinson, KS.
 He was born Aug.
 31, 1950, in Muskogee, Okla., the son of Luther Allen and Oetta Nelson Crawford.
 He was a janitor and worked at Winchesters Food Service and the Salvation Army, both at Hutchinson.
 He enjoyed working with Antiques and Greyhound dogs.
 He is survived by two brothers, Luther Jr. and Keith Crawford, both of Hutchinson; five sisters, Alberta Holder, Hampton, Va., Ann Robinson, Great Bend, Iola Wright, Mildred Harness and Annette Crawford, all of Hutchinson; and numerous nieces and nephews.
 His parents; and three brothers, Marion Crawford Sr., Clifford Howard Crawford Sr., Carl Eugene Crawford; and a sister, Gwen P. Benbrook, preceded him in death.
 Cremation has taken place.
 Memorial service at Heritage Funeral Home and Cremation Services, Hutchinson.

-Larry Cross, 48, died Feb.
+Larry L. Cross, 48, formerly of Hutchinson, died Feb.
 23, 1998, at Via Christi Regional Medical Center, St. Francis Campus, Wichita.
 He was born May 5, 1949, at West Point, N.Y., the son of Howard and Melva J. Ritter Cross.
-He was a 1968 graduate of Hutchinson High School.
-A Stanford resident, he was a past owner of Cross-Roads Ceramics, Seaside, Calf., worked at Leisure Homestead, Stafford, and 1988 he retired as master sergeant with the U.S. Army, serving in Vietnam.
+He was a 1968 graduate of Hutchinson, Kansas High School.
+A Stafford resident, he was a past owner of Cross-Roads Ceramics, Seaside, Calif., worked at Leisure Homestead, Stafford, and was a retired master sergeant with the U.S. Army, serving in Vietnam and retiring in 1988.
+He belonged to the St. John Veterans of Foreign Wars and the Stafford American Legion.
+He was a U.S. Army veteran of the Vietnam War.
 On June 28, 1968, he married Verlinda Wingert.
 Then, on Feb.
-20, 1993 he married Verna Taylor at Stamford.
-She survives; other survivors three daughters, Andrea, Christina and Jessica.
-Graveside service in Fairlawn Burial Park, Hutchinson.
+20, 1993, he married Verna Taylor at Stafford.
+She survives.
+Other survivors include: three daughters, Andrea Cross, Pratt, Christina Cross, Newton, and Jessica Goscha, Hutchinson; a stepson, Brian Taylor; a stepdaughter, Shawna Davis, Stafford; five grandchildren; and three step-grandchildren.
+His parents and a granddaughter, Brandy Ann Farr, preceded him in death.
+Graveside service will be at 11 a.m.
+Thursday in Fairlawn Burial Park, Hutchinson.
+In lieu of flower, memorial may be sent to the Larry L. Cross Memorial Fund in care of Elliott Mortuary, Hutchinson.

 Jack Lee Daines, 62, died July 5, 2012, at Hutchinson Regional Medical Center.
 He was born April 28, 1950, to Leon and Kathleen (Reed) Daines.
 Jack was a NASCAR fan and enjoyed fishing.
 Survivors include: his wife, Sue Daines; mother; daughters, LaDeana DeChane, Kim Brown, Jeanette Daines, Christy Herd and Jackie Anschutz; brothers, Tom and Bob Daines; sisters, Patty Bruce and Linda Ramsey; and 13 grandchildren.
 He was preceded in death by his father; sister, Jeanette Sue.
 Graveside service July 10, 2012, in Fairlawn Burial Park, Hutchinson.